-Once your startup has passed Series A territory, your expected to grow your ARR at 2-3x rate per year.
+Once your startup has passed Series A territory, you're expected to grow your ARR at 2-3x rate per year.
 The term T2D3 is sometimes used to describe this ideal 5 year period of exponential growth.

 How to do this?